Olipear/Portfolio/src/pages/index.md

   aboutbody: >-
     Currently living in Leamington spa with my partner Merle and cat Mushu.

     I like to read sci-fi, still looking for a book that comes close to Hyperion.
-I'm slowly learning to make concept art with 3D models and digital painting, I'm a Simon Stalenhag fan.
+I'm slowly learning to make concept art with 3D models and digital painting, I'm a fan of artists like Simon Stalenhag.
 Board games beat video games every time but I'm partial to both, carcassonne is my favourite at the moment.
   image: /img/profile-pic.jpg
 footer:
   logo_strapline: Oliver Pearson